|Home | Sensory Tools and Strategies | Complementary Therapies | Sensory Diet | Resources | Disclaimer / Disclosures | Contact Us|

 SPD Sensory Diet

-In Strategy Sessions * I often work with a Sensory Diet on varying levels with many clients, not just those who may have SPD.
-A Sensory Diet is a plan of specific activities and experiences that a therapist or parent uses to balance a child, teen or adult's nervous system and sensory processing.
+A Sensory Diet is a plan of specific activities and experiences that a therapist, client or parent uses to help balance an older child or adult's nervous system and sensory processing.
 It may include a combination of organizing, calming or alerting activities with an individualized program or "diet" of tactile, visual, vestibular support with a backup of proprioceptive movement.
-Calming and/or stimulating activities are chosen for the Sensory Diet, depending on the assessment of the child or adult by an occupational therapist or craniosacral therapist trained in SPD.
+Calming and/or stimulating activities are chosen for the Sensory Diet, depending on the assessment of the teen or adult by an occupational therapist or craniosacral therapist trained in SPD.
 In my Strategy Sessions suggestions and Resources are offered by phone or in person.
 With many people, sensory awareness is the answer to self-regulating pain, trauma, stress and the Sensory Diet helps in those needs as well as in SPD and other disorders involving sensory processing.

-The objective is to help the child or adult have improved self-regulation, be more focused, have more skill and be more adaptive in response to environment.
+The objective is to help the older child or adult have improved self-regulation, sensory awareness, be empowered, be more focused, have more skill and be more adaptive in response to their environment.
 The Sensory Diet can be further enhanced with a new awareness of the senses by fully enjoying Nature and everyday sensory experiences.

-A Sensory Diet may include big activities with sensory equipment, playground, therapy room, or even in the home as well as one-on-one interaction with fidgets and toys and other sensory items.
+A Sensory Diet may include big activities with sensory equipment, in nature, therapy room, or even in the home as well as one-on-one interaction with fidgets and tools and other sensory items.

 There are some great books and sources offered on my SPD Resources page of what makes up a Sensory Diet.